-The concert is a musical revue of the history, culture and achievements of Israel and will feature Hadar Orshalimy on vocals and keyboard accompanied by Sheldon Low and Gregg Monteith.
-Prior to the concert, a Middle Eastern dinner will be catered by Annabel Cohen, caterer and food columnist for the Detroit Jewish News which will feature wines from Israel.
+The concert was a musical revue of the history, culture, and achievements of Israel and which featured Hadar Orshalimy on vocals and keyboard accompanied by Sheldon Low and Gregg Monteith.
+Prior to the concert, a Middle Eastern dinner was catered by Annabel Cohen, caterer and food columnist for the Detroit Jewish News which included wines from Israel.

 Hadar Orshalimy is one of the most highly sought after cantorial soloists and children’s music educator in New York, regularly leading Shabbat and holiday services at Temple Israel of the City of New York, Temple Emanu-El of New York City, and at communities all across the New York Metro area.